helenmurugan/true-words-quiz/README.md

 ![Image showing Lighthouse analysis of quiz page](/documentation/lighthouse.jpg)

 ### Fixed Bugs
-I discovered several interesting bugs after deployment, mostly relating to mobile devices.
-These were all investigated and fortunately i was able to fix the bugs as detailed below.
+I discovered several interesting bugs after deployment.
+These were all investigated and fortunately I was able to fix the bugs as detailed below.

-* Button-grid jumping up very slightly when Next button appears after a button had been clicked on.
+* The button-grid jumped up very slightly when the Next button appeared.
 This bug was not visible in DevTools and strangely seemed to appear only on iphones.
 The bug was corrected by reducing the height in pixels of the question (or definition) element to allow a little more space for the Next button.
 * On mobile devices the background colour feedback on the answer buttons did not work correctly.
 The selected button would appear black (the hover colour), instead of green or red for correct and incorrect respectively.
-This was only an issue on mobile devices due to the way mobile devices interact with the web page (hover isn't possible on mobile devices in the way it is on a desktop).
+Due to the way mobile devices interact with the web page, the hover style rule was applied, in reality hover isn't possible on a touch-screen.
 This issue was corrected by adding !important to the background-color and font color style rules for the correct and incorrect classes, so that they take precedence over the hover style rules.
-* On mobile devices the Play Again button font colour appeared the default font colour for buttons which is blue.
-At first I changed the color to black using an id but this prevented the hover styling from working correctly (the font colour remained black when hovered over, instead of turning silver).
-This was fixed by creating a class for the font colour (rather than an id) so that it has the same level of importance as the hover class and now works well on all devices.
-* On the first time that the quiz page was loaded on a new device, the Next and Play Again buttons appeared flashed up very briefly before disappearing.
-It happened so quickly you weren't sure if you had really seen it!...
+* When the quiz page was loaded the Next and Play Again buttons flashed up very quickly when they should be hidden.
+It happened so quickly you weren't sure if you had really seen it, and seemed to only happen the first time the page was loaded on a new device.
+The buttons were present in my html file and JavaScript was used to hide the buttons.
+As the computer was reading the html code first it would show and then hide the buttons.
+To correct this bug, I simply added a style rule for display: none so that the buttons should not be displayed in the first instance.

 ## Unfixed bugs
 * There are no unfixed bugs.